-Each bean is sorted by hand.
-Imperfections in a bean can result in imperfections in the taste of the finished chocolate, so we carefully sort small batches to remove beans that are broken, moldy, or just too small to roast properly.
-We also remove anything that doesn’t rightly belong in chocolate, like rocks, nails, and... more rocks.
-Once they’re sorted the beans are taken upstairs for roasting.
+All our beans are sorted by hand.
+Imperfections in a bean can result in imperfections in the taste of the finished chocolate, so we carefully sort small batches to remove beans that are broken, flat, or just too small to roast properly.
+We also remove anything that doesn’t belong in chocolate, like rocks and other detritus.
+Once they’re sorted the beans are taken to our chocolate kitchen for roasting.

 Step 2 – Roasting